Wanous/Irrational-sorting/README.md

 (here it is the first decimals of π which are used for the example)

-## Demonstration to prove the **correctness** and **finiteness**
+## Demonstration to prove the **correction** and **finiteness**
-&nbsp;&nbsp;&nbsp;&nbsp;Proving both correctness and finiteness is essential for establishing the reliability and practicality of the irrational sorting algorithm.
+&nbsp;&nbsp;&nbsp;&nbsp;Proving both correction and finiteness is essential for establishing the reliability and practicality of the irrational sorting algorithm.
 Without these proofs, there would be no way to ensure that the algorithm could be used effectively in any situation.
 By carefully leveraging the properties of irrational numbers and probability theory, I successfully demonstrated that my algorithm will always sort a list correctly and will always finish the task in a finite amount of time.

-<h3><mark>Correctness</mark></h3>
+<h3><mark>Correction</mark></h3>

 > [!NOTE]
-> Correctness in the context of a sorting algorithm means that the algorithm will always produce a sorted list as output, regardless of the initial order of the elements.
+> correction in the context of a sorting algorithm means that the algorithm will always produce a sorted list as output, regardless of the initial order of the elements.
 This property ensures that the algorithm is reliable and can be trusted to perform the sorting task accurately.

 The algorithm makes swaps between items based on the digits of the irrational number.
 He can do it theoretically infinitely.
 Plus the algorithm is made in a while loop that will stop if the list is sorted.
 ```
 while is_sorted(my_list) == False :
     swap element in the list based on the digits
 ```
-So if I prove that the list can be sorted then I can prove the Correctness, I already said that But proving that is by proving the Finiteness because the Finiteness is by sorting the list. *Understand ?*
+So if I prove that the list can be sorted then I can prove the correction, I already said that But proving that is by proving the Finiteness because the Finiteness is by sorting the list. *Understand ?*
-It means that if I prove the Finiteness I prove the Correctness.
+It means that if I prove the Finiteness I prove the correction.
 It's the same with the bogo sort.

-<h3><mark>finiteness</mark></h3>
+<h3><mark>Finiteness</mark></h3>

 > [!NOTE]
 > Finiteness refers to the algorithm's ability to complete the sorting process in a finite amount of time.
 In other words, the algorithm should not run indefinitely; it should eventually stop once the list is sorted.

-#### Valid Swaps:
+1. #### Valid Swaps:
-The probability that the one indices randomly drawn in the interval $[0,10^p−1]$ for the swap are in the valid interval $[0,𝑛 − 1]$ is :
+- The probability that the one indices randomly drawn in the interval $[0,10^p−1]$ for the swap are in the valid interval $[0,𝑛 − 1]$ is :
   $${n \over 10^p}$$
   But for a swap we need not one but two indices randomly drawn in the interval $[0,10^p−1]$ that are in the valid interval $[0,𝑛 − 1]$.
 So the correct probability is :
   $${n \over 10^p}\cdot{n \over 10^p}$$ so $${n^2 \over 10^{2p}}$$

 **Example to understand** : If I take a list of 11 elements then n = 11 and I have an interval of 2 because p = ⌈log<sub>10</sub>(11)⌉ <=> 2, so the possible values ​​go from 0 to 99, This lead to